christianalfoni/module-loader-tdd/README.md

 config['My tests"'] = {
     environment: "node",
-    rootPath: '../../../', // Going to the root of this project to claim the loader from the libs folder
+    rootPath: '../', // Going to the parent folder of the tests folder
     libs: [
-        "lib/module-loader-tdd.js"
+        "module-loader-tdd" // Loading the module-loader-tdd library
     ],
     sources: [
-        "demo/server/modules/**/*.js" // Loading all the modules you want to test ],
+        "modules/**/*.js" // Loading all the modules you want to test ],
     tests: [
-        "demo/server/tests/*-test.js" // Loading the tests
+        "**/*-test.js" // Loading the tests
     ]
 }
 ```